civilKaos82/sql-voting-results-retrieving-data-challenge/README.md

 5. Did anyone vote for the same politician twice?
 What was the name of the voter and the politician they voted for?
 Pretty sneaky...

-Paste the text from your `trace` file into the gist and star it for future reference on `JOIN`'s and other SQL calls.
-Include the schemas of the 3 tables in the gist.
-Include some on the output of the queries if you're worried you won't remember all this syntax!
+Paste the text from your `trace` file into the source file along with the schemas of the 3 tables.
+If you want to use this as a future reference, you might also include some on the output of the queries to help remember all this syntax!

 <!-- ##Optimize Your Learning  -->